France in French © French Moments

 Historical Facts

 • When the Romans conquered Gaul, Latin quickly spread among the Celts.
 By the 4th century A.D., “Vulgar Latin” had replaced the Celtic dialects in the country except Brittany.
-This Latin spoken by the merchants, soldiers, and slaves derives from the five romance languages: French, Spanish, Italian, Portuguese and Romanian.
+The Latin spoken by merchants, soldiers, and slaves derives from the five Romance languages: French, Spanish, Italian, Portuguese, and Romanian.

 • Langue d’oc and Langue d’oïl?
 For centuries, the people of today’s France have spoken many dialects, depending on their region.
-North of the Loire, a group of eight dialects made up the Langue d’oïl.
+North of the Loire, eight dialects made up the Langue d’oïl.
 In the south, however, the Langue d’Oc gathered seven groups of dialects.

-• In 1066, William the Conqueror (Guillaume le Conquérant) invaded England successfully.
+• In 1066, William the Conqueror (Guillaume le Conquérant) successfully invaded England.
 The Duke of Normandy made French the official language of the court of England.
-This explains why English often has two words to describe the same meaning.
-One derived from Old English (or Teutonic), and the other from Norman French or Latin origins.
-Example: Swine vs. Pork, to help vs. to aid.
+This explains why English often has two words to describe the same meaning: one derived from Old English (or Teutonic), and the other from Norman French or Latin origins.
+Examples: Swine vs. Pork, to help vs. to aid.

 • Funnily enough, the opposite is also true today using franglais.
 These are American-English words used by French people nowadays: le shampoing, le soda, le cocktail, le sandwich, le football, le parking…